 There are many more considerations when looking to build your own home and Fox Davidson will work with you at every stage of the self-build process to answer any questions you have and to ensure that the funding is provided as required.

-Grand Design – A Case Study: The Urban Shed.
+Grand Design – A Case Study: The Urban Shed

 In an episode, which first aired in September 2014, Steve & Tracy looked to build their own dream home.
-The couple had already sold their main residence for £900,000 and brought the land for the build at a cost of £400,000.
+The couple had already sold their main residence for £900,000 and bought the land for the build at a cost of £400,000.
 The couple used £200,000 to repay an existing mortgage leaving them £300,000 for the dream home build.

 With a budget of £300,000 the couple could not secure a contractor to complete the build within their budget and the project was placed on hold for almost a year.
 Once the build progressed they found themselves needing more funds than they had budgeted for.